-Cost and revenue projections for eligible roadway construction and rehabilitation projects are contained in the STIP (see Appendix D).
+Cost and revenue projections for eligible roadway construction and rehabilitation projects are contained in the STIP (see Appendix E).

 Annual operating costs for transit services in Mono County are supported by LTF and STA funds.
 To provide sustainable funding for transit the Town of Mammoth Lakes has implemented year-round transit service.
 Those services are funded by a Transient Occupancy Tax (TOT) increment, along with a Transit Fee assessment, and/or funding from Transit Community Facilities District 13-003.
-These funding sources provide over \$750,000 from the TOT and \$220,000 from Transit Fee assessments.
-In addition, Community Facilities District 13-003 is expected to generate over \$500,000 annually in the future.
+These funding sources provide over \$750,000 from the TOT and \$1,000,000 from Transit Fee assessments.
+In addition, Community Facilities District 13-003 is expected to generate over \$11,000 annually in the future.

-Contract winter transit services are provided in the town of Mammoth Lakes to the Mammoth Mountain Ski Area, through an agreement with the Mammoth Mountain Ski Area.
+Contract winter transit services are provided in the Town of Mammoth Lakes to the Mammoth Mountain Ski Area, through an agreement with the Mammoth Mountain Ski Area.
 This winter service is privately funded and includes capital replacement costs.
-Summer Transit services are provided to the Reds Meadow Valley under a Special Use Permit with the U.S. Forest Service.
+Summer Transit services are provided to the Reds Meadow Valley under a contract with ESTA.
 One hundred percent of the operating funds for that service are provided though passenger fares.

 Capital improvements to the system (e.g., bus purchases) are funded by grants or STIP funds.
-In addition, funds may be available for capital and expense requirements for design, development and implementations of the Eastern Sierra rural ITS transit system (i.e., busstop/electronic kiosks in town and county communities; bus-to-bus communications equipment) and transit management equipment.
+In addition, funds may be available for capital and expense requirements for design, development and implementations of the Eastern Sierra rural ITS transit system (i.e., bus-stop/electronic kiosks in town and county communities; bus-to-bus communications equipment) and transit management equipment.